hpe-storage/hpe3par-examples/docs/optional_ingress.md

 We will be using Traefik to handle this.
 Please check out this page for more information: https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/

 #### Deploy Traefik 1.7:
 >If you run into any issues when following these steps, double check the latest version of Traefik.
-You may need to update the command accordingly but as of this writing, the latest is 1.7.
+You may need to update the command accordingly but as of this writing, we are using 1.7.

 Create the Traefik Service Account and RBAC rules: